-Two hit-men, Ben and Gus, are waiting for instructions in a shabby basement somewhere in the city of Birmingham.
+Two hit-men, Ben and Gus, are waiting for instructions in a shabby basement in Birmingham.
 The idle time brings apparently vacuous words and random dialogues that progressively unveil themselves as sharp concerns.
 Gus wonders about everything, Ben feels a little uneasy.
-From outside the basement stangers mange to affect Ben and Gus in singular ways: an envelope slides under the door, a dumb waiter delivers food orders, a speaking tube whistles.
+From outside the basement strangers mange to affect Ben and Gus in singular ways: an envelope slides under the door, a dumb waiter delivers food orders, a speaking tube whistles.
 As the story moves forward the situation becomes odd, increasingly unnatural, until logic itself breaks in a revealing collapse.
 The Dumb Waiter is about the fundamental anxieties of human existence.

 - Length: 45 minutes

 - Cast: Natalia Kadenko/John Gilmartin as Ben, Stella Mantzourani/Siobhan Brett as Gus.

 - Directed by Carlos Roos